gdulski/invoice-ddd-service/INVOICE_API_DOCUMENTATION.md

 ### Invoice Creation
 - Customer name: Required, max 255 characters
 - Customer email: Required, valid email format, max 255 characters
-- Lines: Required, minimum 1 line
+- Lines: Optional (can be empty or omitted)
-- Product name: Required, max 255 characters
+- Product name: Required when lines are provided, max 255 characters
-- Quantity: Required, positive integer
+- Quantity: Required when lines are provided, must be positive integer (> 0)
-- Unit price: Required, positive integer (in cents)
+- Unit price: Required when lines are provided, must be positive integer (> 0) in cents

 ### Invoice Sending
 - Invoice must exist
 - Invoice must be in `draft` status
-- Invoice must have at least one line
+- Invoice must contain at least one product line with both quantity and unit price as positive integers greater than zero

 ## 🎯 Business Rules

 1. **Invoice Status Flow**: `draft` → `sending` → `sent-to-client`
+2. **Invoice Creation**: An invoice can only be created in draft status
+3. **Empty Lines**: An invoice can be created with empty product lines
-2. **Sending Constraints**: Only `draft` invoices can be sent
+4. **Sending Constraints**: An invoice can only be sent if it is in draft status and contains product lines
-3. **Line Requirements**: Invoices must have at least one product line
+5. **Product Lines**: To be sent, an invoice must contain product lines with both quantity and unit price as positive integers greater than zero
+6. **Status Transition**: An invoice can only be marked as sent-to-client if its current status is sending
-4. **Price Calculations**: All prices are stored in cents to avoid floating-point precision issues
+7. **Price Calculations**: All prices are stored in cents to avoid floating-point precision issues
-5. **Immutable Value Objects**: All domain value objects are immutable and validate their state
+8. **Immutable Value Objects**: All domain value objects are immutable and validate their state

 ## 🚀 Deployment